COMPLIANCE STATEMENT – MODERN SLAVERY ACT 2015

 This statement is made pursuant to S.54, Part 6 of the Modern Slavery Act 2015 and the requirement for certain businesses to provide disclosure concerning their efforts to address issues of modern slavery and human trafficking in their own operations and in their supply chain.

 Donnelley Financial Solutions Inc (DFIN) is a global service provider and accordingly has a duty to operate its business in an ethical fair and responsible manner.
-DFIN operates an information technology and service based business and considers that the risk that any form of bonded labour, child labour, forced labour, slavery, trafficking or workplace (“Modern Slavery and Related Human Rights Abuses”) abuse exists within its supply chain is low.
+DFIN operates an information technology and service based business and considers that the risk that any form of bonded labour, child labour, forced labour, slavery, trafficking or workplace abuse (“Modern Slavery and Related Human Rights Abuses”) exists within its supply chain is low.

-Donnelley Financial Solutions UK Limited (“DFIN UK”) is 100% beneficially owned by DFIN and has its business primarily based in the UK and Europe, as an employer and as a part of each of the communities in which our sites are located, that the expectations upon us are changing in line with the increased global focus on the role of business within Modern Slavery and Related Human Rights Abuses.
-DFIN UK is evolving its approach to engage with this changing landscape of corporate responsibility and the new reality of supply chain awareness.
+Donnelley Financial Solutions UK Limited (“DFIN UK”) is 100% beneficially owned by DFIN and has its business primarily based in the UK and Europe.
+As an employer and as a part of each of the communities in which our sites are located, the expectations upon us are changing in line with the increased global focus on the role of business within Modern Slavery and Related Human Rights Abuses.
+DFIN UK is evolving its approach to engage with this changing landscape of corporate responsibility and reality of supply chain awareness.
 DFIN UK is continually reviewing its policies and procedures to take all steps necessary to prevent the risk of Modern Slavery and Human Rights Abuses occurring in its business.